-Helena is originally from Catalonia and studied violin in Banyoles, Barcelona, and then Salamanca before moving to London in 2003.
-As well as being a dedicated teacher, she enjoys exploring cross-disciplinary improvisation, and is currently training as a Feldenkrais practitioner.
+Originally from Catalonia, Helena studied violin in Barcelona and Salamanca before moving to London in 2003.
+As well as being a dedicated Suzuki teacher, she is a Feldenkrais practitioner and enjoys exploring cross-disciplinary improvisation.

 Helena is a fully qualified Suzuki Method teacher accredited by the European Suzuki Association.
-She has been teaching in London since 2004 and has been working at Southbank International School from 2005 to the present day.
+She is a co-founder of Little Venice Suzuki Group and has taught in Suzuki workshops in Navarra (Spain) and Ingestre Hall (Birmingham) and has been teaching in London since 2004.

 Anne Thomas is an American-born violinist living and working in London since 2000.
 Anne was a Suzuki student from age 5.
 She studied in the BMus program in the Indiana University School of Music (now the Jacobs School of Music).
 Subsequently she studied violin performance and chamber music at Washington University in St. Louis where she earned her B.A.
 Anne teaches violin in north and west London, and at Southbank International School.
 She performs regularly as an orchestral and chamber musician.

 Michiko is originally from Japan, but has lived in the UK since 1994.
 She started playing the violin at the age of three with the Suzuki method.
 Since moving to the UK, she has taken part in many music festivals where she won many prizes and awards including the Most Outstanding String Player Award.
 She later studied at the Royal Academy of Music, where on graduation she received the Music in the Community Award for her outreach work in schools.

 Michiko enjoys a dual career as performer and teacher.
 She regularly performs with many orchestras and chamber groups, as well as giving solo recitals and concerto performances across the UK and Japan.

 As a Suzuki violin teacher, Michiko teaches at The Hall School, as well as teaching privately.